 In early 2017, as part of a 3-to-2 Council majority, Shea pushed through the FivePoint-backed zoning ordinance to replace the proposed Veterans Cemetery at the ARDA site.
 But as Irvine residents began to understand what was happening, they organized themselves and gathered more than 19,000 signatures to force a ballot referendum (Measure B) — a citywide vote on the replace-and-develop scheme being pushed by Shea and FivePoint.
 Despite FivePoint pouring more than $1 million into their campaign, on June 5, 2018, Irvine voters overwhelmingly rejected Measure B, 63% to 37%.
 The voters made it clear that they wanted the Veterans Cemetery — not more FivePoint development — at the ARDA site in the Great Park.

 Since then, in a backroom deal, Shea has become Irvine’s first unelected Mayor in more than three decades.
 In April of this year, she automatically filled the vacancy in the Mayor’s seat when Mayor Don Wagner was elected to the Orange County Board of Supervisors.
-As Mayor, Shea has continued to ignore the will of the people, promoting an “alternative” site for the Veterans Cemetery — the so-called “Golf Course” site at the Great Park — even though the site is unstudied, unapproved, and has no visible support among Irvine residents and voters.
+Shea then hand-picked her successor on the Council, with the appointment of Michael Carroll.
+Together, Shea and Carroll have continued to ignore the will of the people, promoting an “alternative” site for the Veterans Cemetery — the so-called “Golf Course” site at the Great Park — even though the site is unstudied, unapproved, and has no visible support among Irvine residents and voters.

-Meanwhile, at the State Capitol in Sacramento, legislation and tens of millions of dollars in State Budget funding have been voted to commence construction of the Veterans Cemetery at the ARDA site.
+Meanwhile, at the State Capitol in Sacramento, legislation and tens of millions of dollars in State Budget funding have been voted to commence construction of the Veterans Cemetery in Irvine.
 All this is happening despite Shea’s use of her new-found prominence as Mayor to oppose the Veterans Cemetery — in videos, newspaper articles, and in letters to Sacramento legislators.

 Former Mayor Larry Agran, at the forefront of the Veterans Cemetery fight for more than five years, expressed his impatience, even anger: “What’s wrong with our Mayor and City Council?
-At this point, all that’s needed is for the City Council to adopt a resolution.
-The Council simply needs to Just Say YES! to a resolution expressing its willingness to transfer the ARDA site to the State for CalVet to build, and then operate and maintain — at no cost to City of Irvine — the long-promised Southern California Veterans Cemetery.”
+At this point, all that’s needed is for the City Council to Just Say YES! to a resolution expressing its willingness to transfer the ARDA site to the State for CalVet to begin the two-year construction project to build, and then operate and maintain — at no cost to City of Irvine — the long-promised Southern California Veterans Cemetery.”
 Agran added, “Where I come from, that’s known as a no-brainer.“